philippkraft/cmf/documentation/CmfTutSoluteTransport1D.md

 ### Setting up the 1D column model

-Now we set up the simple 1D column model from the [last tutorial](CmfTut1d.md) with a constant rainfall rate.
+Now we set up the simple 1D column model from the [last tutorial](@ref CmfTut1d) with a constant rainfall rate.
 For every water storage that is created, three solute storages are created
 automatically: